IvanComp/FedBench/README.md

 # How To Run

-To run a Federated Learning project, please check the README file in the folder of the desired architectural pattern.
+To run a Federated Learning project, please refer to the README file located within the folder of the correspective architectural pattern.

+Istructions to run the experiments for each architectural pattern, are reported in the README  by clicking the corresponding link in the next [section](#architectural-patterns) or by navigating directly to the folder of the specific architectural pattern.

 # Architectural Patterns